×

 Dong Phuong was founded by Vietnamese immigrants De and Huong Tran in 1982.
 It is now known for its homemade banh mi sandwiches and for supplying bread to numerous restaurants throughout New Orleans.
 It won a James Beard America’s Classics Award in 2018.
 The establishment has been making king cakes since 2008.

-“We were so excited when we found out we were a reseller,” says Vong, whose mother used to take her to Dong Phuong for sweets when she was growing up.
+“We were so excited when we found out we were a reseller,” Vong, whose mother used to take her to Dong Phuong for sweets when she was growing up, told 225 in 2024.
 “I jumped for joy.
 We’d been hoping for the last couple of years that it would happen.”

 Dong Phuong King Cakes Sweet Society

-Sweet Society specializes in Japanese ice cream and inventive Asian desserts.
-For the last two Carnival seasons Vong sold Dong Phuong king cake slices, but this is its first year to sell whole cakes.
-Reselling them has required Vong and her team to travel to New Orleans every Friday afternoon to fetch their weekly allotment of 30.
+For the 2022 and 2023 Carnival seasons, Vong sold Dong Phuong king cake slices, and this is its second year to sell whole cakes.
+Reselling them has required Vong and her team to travel to New Orleans to fetch their weekly allotment.
 It’s only when they arrive that they know what flavors they’ll be bringing home.

-The next day, patrons line up outside Sweet Society for a chance at Mardi Gras gold.
-Queues form at 8 a.m. on Saturday mornings—three hours before the store’s special Carnival season opening time of 11 a.m.
-(Normally, it’s noon.)
+Sweet Society, which specializes in Japanese ice cream and inventive Asian desserts, is currently in the process of moving to its new home at 4957 Essen Lane, and the forthcoming location is also where patrons can line up for a chance at Mardi Gras gold.
+Queues form hours before the store’s sales start at noon on Saturdays.
 Each shopper is given a number to keep the line orderly, and they’re limited to one king cake each.
+Read more information here.

 “We want to let as many people as we can experience it,” Vong says.
 “I believe this is a big part of Asian culture, sharing our love for food with our friends and family.
 It just brings a feeling of comfort.”